great-expectations/great_expectations/docs/docusaurus/versioned_docs/version-0.18/resources/get_support.md

 ## How to effectively get support

-Strategies to ensure your questions get resolved quicly.

-### Try solving your issue first

 The following are some recommendations for resolving issues on your own.
 Resolving issues on your own builds your knowledge and allows you to share that knowledge with the community.

 ### Search the GX documentation